Barbell Military Press

 How to Perform

-Set the barbell in a rack at upper chest height.
-Grip the bar slightly wider than shoulder-width, palms facing forward.
-Unrack and stand tall with a braced core and feet shoulder-width apart.
+Load barbell in squat rack at upper chest height.
+Grip slightly wider than shoulders, unrack and step back with feet hip-width.

 Coaching Tips